Our Support team uses the following definitions for a ticket's impact Levels:

 - Critical [Severe outage/downtime] - Response within 1 business days

-If the priority level is not set by the customer, the impact will be assigned by the Support team - however, please note this extends the time frame of the resolution.
+Please note: If the priority level is not set at the time of ticket creation, the impact will be assigned by the Support team - however, this may cause delay to the timeframe for resolution.